kora-projects/kora-docs/mkdocs/docs/en/guides/testing-junit.md

----
+﻿---
+search:
+  exclude: true
 title: JUnit Testing with Kora
 summary: Learn comprehensive component and integration testing strategies for Kora applications including dependency injection testing and database integration with Testcontainers
 tags: testing, junit, testcontainers, integration-tests, component-tests
 ---

-# JUnit Testing with Kora
+# Component Testing with Kora { #component-testing-kora }

-This guide covers comprehensive testing strategies for Kora applications, including component tests, integration tests, and black box tests using Testcontainers.
-You'll learn how to test services, controllers, and full application behavior with proper isolation and realistic test environments.
+This guide introduces the main testing workflow for Kora applications with JUnit.
+It covers how Kora test annotations build controlled application graphs, how mocks and graph modifications isolate components, and how Testcontainers-backed tests validate behavior against realistic infrastructure.
+You will also see how service, controller, integration, and black-box tests fit into one practical testing strategy.

+===! ":fontawesome-brands-java: `Java`"

+    If you want to check your progress along the way, use the finished working example: [Kora Java Testing JUnit App](https://github.com/kora-projects/kora-examples/tree/master/guides/java/kora-java-guide-testing-junit-app).

+=== ":simple-kotlin: `Kotlin`"

+    If you want to check your progress along the way, use the finished working example: [Kora Kotlin Testing JUnit App](https://github.com/kora-projects/kora-examples/tree/master/guides/kotlin/kora-kotlin-testing-junit-app).

-## What You'll Build
+## What You'll Build { #youll-build }

 You'll create a complete test suite that covers: